 Portable air conditioners, on the other hand, are a little more expensive and they are less environmentally friendly.
 However, an air conditioner will almost always be more efficient than an air cooler and you will have more control over room temperature.
 Split portable air conditioners are best for larger spaces.
-It's also worth noting that some portable air conditioners offer a reverse cycle meaning that they can also be used as an additional heating system over the winter.
+It's also worth noting that some portable air conditioners offer a reverse cycle meaning that they can also be used as an additional heating systems over the winter.

 In terms of energy consumption, air coolers do not use a lot of electricity.
-They generally consume less than 100 watts and this number can be as low as 50 watts for the most efficient models.
+They generally consume less than 100 watts – or as little as 50 watts for the most efficient models.
 Portable air conditioners are more energy intensive so it's best to choose models rated A++ or A+++.

 Air coolers are very easy to install and use: you simply need to fill the water tank and plug them in.
 The same goes for monoblock portable air conditioners: simply pass the hose through a window or link it up to an air vent.
-It is a little more tricky to install split air conditioners as you will have to find a spot outdoors for the second unit.
+It is a little trickier to install split air conditioners as you will have to find a spot outdoors for the second unit.

-Whether you go for a portable air conditioner or an air cooler, the power rating of the device must be suited to the surface area of the room.
+Whether you go for a portable air conditioner or an air cooler, the power rating of the device must be matched to the size of the room you want to cool.

 For a portable air conditioner, you'll need around 80 watts (or 286 BTU) per m2.
-For air coolers, you simply have to follow the manufacturer's guidelines noting the surface area the device is designed for.
+For air coolers, you usually just have to take note of the manufacturer's specs which should indicate the room size the device is designed for.

-Some devices featureadditional humidifying modes (for air coolers) or settings designed to dehumidifyambient air (for portable air conditioners).
-You can also find models fitted with filters (or additional filters in the case of air conditioners) to purify the air released by the device.
+Some air coolers feature a humidifying mode while air conditioners may offer a dehumidifying mode.
+You can also find models fitted with filters – or additional filters in the case of air conditioners – designed to purify the air released by the device.
 Active charcoal filters are particularly efficient at eliminating odours while electrostatic filters help to fight bacteria and dust.

-Portable air conditioners may also feature a fan mode allowing your model to function as a fan without cooling down the air.
-Another option for both devices: an ionising mode, which uses negative ions to purify the air.
+Portable air conditioners may also feature a fan mode which can allows your model to function as a fan without actually cooling down the air.
+Another option for both devices is an ionising mode which uses negative ions to purify the air.

 A remote control will allow you to control your air conditioner or air cooler without having to get up.